-The fiber found in pureed pumpkin helps treat stomach issues like diarrhea and constipation.
+The fiber found in pureed pumpkin helps treat stomach issues like constipation.
 Fiber absorbs excess water and binds your dog’s stool, which helps move it through their digestive tract.

 Pumpkin is also high in lutein and zeaxanthin, which helps lower the risk of eye disease.
 The Vitamin A in pumpkin helps promote healthy eye sight.

 Immune System Boost

 The vitamins C, A, E, and antioxidants found in pumpkin can give your Dachshund a healthy immune system boost.

 Worms & Parasites